lutierigb/shell-things/oputus-readme.md

 Calculates lot size based on the current balance and Investment profile.
 An investment profile must be selected to use this option.
 Can be done either daily, Monthly or ASAP.
 It also calculates the lot sizes used in Gradient Buy, in case the feature is on.

 Note: It will delay calculating lot sizes if there are positions opened until they are closed.
-That's to avoid reducing the lot size in case of withdrawals from the account.
+That's done to avoid reducing the lot size in case of withdrawals from the account.
 Example: Suppose you start the day with a $10k balance in the account.
 Reinvesting is set to Daily.
 At the end of the trading session on day one there are a few opened positions.
 You then decide to withdraw $5k from the account.
 Let's imagine the new balance is now $5k.
 On the following day, when the session starts if it recalculates the lot sizes based on the balance, the lot size would halve for new buys resulting in less profit or even loss when the positions close.
 In order to avoid this scenario the EA will wait until the positions are all closed and then recalculate the lot sizes.

 Notification note: This feature sends push notifications.
 See *Notifications* below.